mxzrmxzrmxzr/RALPS/README.md

 # RALPS — Random Algorithmic Looping Percussion Synthesizer

 **RALPS** is a complex percussion synthesizer module firmware for Eurorack, designed for spontaneous sound design and evolving rhythmic structures.
 RALPS is based on **controlled randomness**.
 It generates unique patches and rhythmic sequences at the touch of a button, intelligently mapping synthesis parameters of 16 sound engines to an intuitive macro-interface.
 Whether you use it as a standalone drum synth or an algorithmic loop generator, RALPS ensures you are always just one "Chaos" hit away from a new inspiring sound.
+RALPS runs on WGD Modular Melon and Hagiwo Mod 2.

 ![RALPS Header](https://img.shields.io/badge/Hardware-RP2350-blue) ![Firmware](https://img.shields.io/badge/Version-1.2-green) ![Platform](https://img.shields.io/badge/Melon-WGD_Modular-orange)